 The entire Board of Directors is engaged in risk management oversight.
-At the present time, the Board of Directors has not established a separate committee to facilitate its risk oversight responsibilities.
-The Board of Directors will continue to monitor and assess whether such a committee would be appropriate.
+The Board of Directors has not yet established a separate committee to facilitate its risk oversight responsibilities, but the Board of Directors will continue to monitor and assess whether such a committee would be appropriate.
 The Audit Committee assists the Board of Directors in its oversight of risk management and our process established to identify, measure, monitor, and manage risks, in particular, major financial risks.
 Company management annually updates the Audit Committee on enterprise risk matters.
 The Board of Directors receives regular reports from management, as well as from the Audit Committee, regarding relevant risks and the actions taken by management to adequately address those risks.
-The Audit Committee also has oversight of the Company's information security matters and is provided regular comprehensive updates by Company management at least annually on the Company's information security status, including the results of annual SOX and Payment Card Industry Data Security Standard audits, our voluntary benchmarking to NIST Cybersecurity Framework, independent third party assessments of our cyber environment and our annual team member awareness training.
-During fiscal 2022, the Company did not report any security breaches.
+The Audit Committee also has oversight of the Company's cyber, information security and technology matters and is provided regular comprehensive updates by Company management on the Company's information security status, including the results of annual SOX and Payment Card Industry Data Security Standard audits; our leveraging of recognized frameworks and standards, including the National Institute of Standards and Technology Cyber Security Framework, Center for Internet Security Critical Security Controls and the Payment Card Industry Data Security Standards; independent third party assessments of our cyber environment; and our annual team member awareness training.
+During fiscal 2023, the business strategy, results of operations and financial condition of the Company have not been materially affected by risks from cybersecurity threats.